Need to know

 Unfortunately, millions of printer cartridges are thrown away each year, so not only will you be putting your hand in your pocket more often if you buy one of these HP printers, you'll also be putting more waste into landfill – unless you recycle them.
 Even then, your hip pocket is going to hurt.

 These printers are just colour variants of the same model, hence lumping them together.
-That said, the 2820e did get a marginally lower environmental score so its CHOICE Expert Rating is 58%.
+That said, the 2820e did get a marginally lower environmental score, so its CHOICE Expert Rating is 58%.

 But as far as print, scan and copy performance goes, they're identical and mostly middling.
 Print speed and quality are only OK and photocopying is poor.
 They may be worth considering if you're exclusively looking to scan pages, as these results are at the upper end of good.
 But just buy a scanner if that's all you're after.

-This printer is slow, really slow.
+These printers are slow, really slow.

-HP Smart Tank 5105
+HP Smart Tank 5105 / 5106

 - Type: Multifunction colour printer